ericytex/dims/DIMS_ENHANCEMENT_CHECKLIST.md

 ## 🎉 Current Status

 **Your DIMS system is now production-ready with professional-grade interfaces, comprehensive safety features, and real-time data synchronization!**

-The core functionality is complete and working perfectly.
-We're now focusing on advanced features and refinements to make the system even more powerful and user-friendly.